 - Don’t do Open-Knee-Chest when the head down baby is NOT engaged and floating!

-- Don’t do inversions for women at risk of stroke, who have high blood pressure which warrants medical supervision.
+- Don’t do this or any other inversions for women at risk of stroke, who have high blood pressure which warrants medical supervision.

 How to do the Open-Knee-Chest position